 Tesla’s entry into this category has received with a bit of apprehension.
 Most of it stemming from the fact that Tesla’s cars barely have a range of 300 miles on a full charge.
 And heavyweight trucks with this amount of load are usually used on long haul routes.
 This requirement means that the Tesla Semi requires a higher capacity power source.

 However, the man in charge of Tesla’s all-electric heavy vehicle program, Jerome Guillen, has had plenty of experience in designing trucks and electric vehicles.
-After a successful stint at Daimler during which he was directly involved in the launch of their Cascadia truck, Jerome joined Tesla in 2010 and worked for three years as the Program Director of the Model S team.
+After a successful stint at Daimler where he oversaw the launch of their Cascadia truck, Jerome joined Tesla in 2010 and worked for three years as the Program Director of the Model S team.
 His team will have worked on the Tesla Semi project for two years by September 2017.
 Moreover, Musk has reportedly acknowledged the team’s efforts after testing the first prototype of the Tesla Semi himself.

 The technical details of Tesla’s electric semi-truck are mostly speculative at this point.
 We don’t know what to expect concerning power source, infrastructure or the powertrain design.
-But come September, all will be revealed.
+But we expect to know everything by September.

 The Tesla electric semi-truck is one of Tesla’s planned fleet of eight vehicles of which three have been officially announced.
 Models S and X are already in production and Model 3 is expected to join the assembly line in a few months.
 The other five, including the Tesla Semi, are anticipated to be unveiled/launched before 2019.